-- a total mark for each station;

-- a category result for each station i.e. pass; borderline pass; borderline fail; fail;

-- a total mark for the OSCE;

-- a total mark for each domain;
+- a total mark for each station; - a category result for each station i.e. pass, borderline, fail; - a total mark for the OSCE; - a total mark for each of the now two combined BCAs, described by the shorthand, 'Knowledge' and 'Skills'.

-- a total mark for each broad content area.

-Using the above information, a variant of the contrasting groups method of standard setting is used to determine the pass/fail boundary for the OSCE as a whole as follows:
+Using the above information the borderline regression method of standard setting is used to determine the pass/fail boundary for the OSCE as a whole.